 External Ids for GABRR2 Gene

-GABA is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA receptors, which are ligand-gated chloride channels.
-The protein encoded by this gene is a member of the rho subunit family and is a component of the GABA receptor complex. [provided by RefSeq, Jul 2008]
+Gamma-aminobutyric acid (GABA) is the major inhibitory neurotransmitter in the mammalian brain where it acts at GABA receptors, which are ligand-gated chloride channels.
+The protein encoded by this gene is a member of the rho subunit family and is a component of the GABA type A receptor complex.
+This gene exists on chromosome 6q next to the gene encoding the rho 1 subunit of the GABA type A receptor, in a region thought to be associated with susceptibility for psychiatric disorders and epilepsy.
+Polymorphisms in this gene may also be associated with alcohol dependence, and general cognitive ability. [provided by RefSeq, Apr 2016]

 GeneCards Summary for GABRR2 Gene

-GABRR2 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 2) is a Protein Coding gene.
-Among its related pathways are Circadian entrainment and GABA receptor activation.
-GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
+GABRR2 (Gamma-Aminobutyric Acid Type A Receptor Rho2 Subunit) is a Protein Coding gene.
+Diseases associated with GABRR2 include Alcohol Dependence and Rett Syndrome.
+Among its related pathways are Transmission across Chemical Synapses and GABAergic synapse.
+Gene Ontology (GO) annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot for GABRR2 Gene

 GABA, the major inhibitory neurotransmitter in the vertebrate brain, mediates neuronal inhibition by binding to the GABA/benzodiazepine receptor and opening an integral chloride channel.
 Rho-2 GABA receptor could play a role in retinal neurotransmission.